flashbots/suave-specs/specs/toliman/README.md

 - Decision *1*: **Proof-of-Authority Consensus**
     - *reason*: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question which, whether answered or not, does not drastically impact the UX of users on **Toliman Testnet**.
-- Decision *2*: **No SGX Nodes (yet)**
-    - reason: SGX SUAVE Kettles are an active area of research and development and do not drastically impact the UX of users on **Toliman Testnet**.
-- Decision *3*: **Weak Data Availability Guarantees**
+- Decision *2*: **Weak Data Availability Guarantees**
-    - Reason: The Confidential Data Store currently only keeps private data available for one day.
-[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions which, whether answered or not, does not drastically impact the UX on Toliman Testnet.
+    - Reason: The Confidential Data Store on the first SUAVE testnet - Rigil - only kept private data available for one day.
+Toliman keeps it available for two weeks.
+[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are still active open questions which, whether answered or not, do not drastically impact the UX on Toliman Testnet.
-- Decision *4*: **Centralized Builder Interoperability**
-    - reason: Blocks emitted from SUAVE Kettles will have unpredictable inclusion in early development so Toliman Testnet supports a precompile to send bundles to off-SUAVE block builders.

 ## Glossary